America Olivo

-America Athene Olivo (born January 5, 1978) is an American actress and singer best known as a member of the band Soluna, for her roles in the films Bitch Slap (2009), Friday the 13th (2009) and Maniac (2012), as well as starring in the Broadway musical Spider-Man: Turn Off the Dark.
+America Athene Olivo (born January 5, 1978) is a Canadian-American actress and singer best known as a member of the band Soluna, for her roles in the films Bitch Slap (2009), Friday the 13th (2009) and Maniac (2012), as well as starring in the Broadway musical Spider-Man: Turn Off the Dark.

-Personal life
+Early and personal life

-Born in Van Nuys, California, she has dual citizenship to the United States and Canada.
+Born in Van Nuys, California, she also has Canadian citizenship.
 Olivo is the daughter of Danica d'Hondt, of Belgian and Irish descent, Miss Canada in 1959, and winemaker Nello Olivo, of Italian and Basque descent.
 She married actor Christian Campbell in 2009.
+They were engaged after two weeks and married five months later, in a ceremony on Lake Como in Lombardy, Italy.
 Their first child, a daughter, was born in 2012, but died three days later due to the genetic condition Edwards syndrome.
+After facing infertility issues of their own, Olivo and her husband Christian Campbell decided to become spokespeople for the BabyQuest Foundation, a 501(c)(3) charitable organization that is "dedicated to helping couples and/or individuals build families through advanced fertility treatments".
+The couple had a second daughter in 2019.

 Career

 Music and modeling

 Olivo appeared on the cover of the June 2009 issue of Playboy magazine.
 Inside, she appears in seven fully nude photos, shot by fashion photographer Terry Richardson.